Treats certain types of cancer in or near the lungs.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to pemetrexed, or if you are pregnant or breastfeeding.
+You should not receive this medicine if you have had an allergic reaction to pemetrexed, or if you are pregnant.

 How to Use This Medicine